SenYan1999/qingshilu-riot-ml/README.md

 ## :hugs: Brief Introduction

+This repository contains the reproduction materials for the paper [*Mining Chinese Historical Sources At Scale: A Machine-Learning Approach to Qing State Capacity*](https://www-nber-org.colorado.idm.oclc.org/papers/w32982).

 Feel free to contact <a href="https://senyan1999.github.io/" target="_blank">Sen Yan</a> via his email sen.yan@colorado.edu if you have any questions.

 ## :computer: Demo Website